- Council Members

 Your Case Manager may, at any time, seek guidance about an investigation from the Chairman of the Preliminary investigation Committee or the Head of Professional Conduct at the RCVS.

-The Case Examiner Group makes its decisions in private, so neither you, nor the veterinary surgeon you have raised concerns about, will attend any of its meetings.
+The Stage 1 PIC makes its decisions in private, so neither you, nor the veterinary surgeon you have raised concerns about, will attend any of its meetings.

 - close the matter with no further action;